-As year-end approaches, certain tax planning strategies should be in motion for microbreweries and brewpubs.
+As year end approaches, certain tax planning strategies should be in-motion for craft breweries.
 Proper planning could result in major tax savings for the business and owner.
-There are three tax saving provisions that apply to the beer manufacturing industry.
-My goal is to educate you on the “big picture,” while understanding the actual calculations should be performed by a tax professional.
-It is important to have a tax professional put your company in the best position to take advantage of these savings.
-The following provisions consist of two tax credits and one deduction:
+There are four tax saving provisions that apply to the beer manufacturing industry.
+My goal is to make you aware of these benefits, while understanding the actual calculations are complex and should performed by a CPA.
+It is important that your CPA understand these strategies so he or she can best advise on how to maximize them.
+The following provisions consist of three tax credits and one tax deduction:

-FICA Tip Credit — For this credit to apply, you must have tipped employees.
+For this credit to apply you must have tipped employees.
 Brewpubs and Microbreweries with taprooms, listen up.
-The easiest way to explain this is reported tips are subject to the Federal Insurance Contributions Act (FICA).
-The business matches the FICA; some tipped employees make a lot of money.
-What the credit does is recapture some FICA paid for wages that exceed minimum wage.
-The calculation is quite complicated, so just understand if you have tipped employees on a regular basis, you probably qualify.
-Ask your CPA to explain and nudge your payroll provider to prepare that report.
+The easiest way to explain this is, reported tips are subject to FICA.
+You as the employer must match this FICA amount.
+Some tipped employees make a lot of money.
+What the credit does is, recapture some FICA paid for wages that exceed minimum wage.
+The calculation is quite complicated so just understand if you have tipped employees on a throughout the year, you probably qualify.

-Domestic Production Activity Deduction — Unlike a credit, this one has some limitations.
-This deduction says since you are manufacturing something on U.S. soil and are paying wages, we will give you an additional deduction.
+Unlike a credit, this one has some limitations.
+This deduction says since you are manufacturing something on US soil and are paying wages, we will give you an additional deduction.
 How much?
 Up to 9 percent of qualified production activities.
-Qualified production activities include wages for production workers (brewhouse staff) and Cost of Goods Sold to name a few.
+Qualified production activities include wages for production workers (brewhouse staff) and Cost of Good Sold to name a few.
 This deduction has a “use it or lose it” clause and is limited by net income.
-Once again, this deduction is a super complex calculation and should not be attempted at home.
+This one takes careful planning to maximize and depending on your size can return some serious dollars to the owners.

-Research and Development Credit — This credit applies to any research and development you perform on premise.
+This credit applies to any research and development you perform on premise.
 Research and development in a brewery?
-Think test batches or recipe testing.
-To promote creativity, some breweries require brewers to develop “wacky” batches to see if they stick.
-The R&D credit must meet a four-part test to be valid:
+R&D can happen in most industries as long as you are trying to improve an existing process.
+Think test batches or designing new method to handle waste water.
+The R&D credit must meet a four part test to be valid:

-- Permitted Purpose — New or help existing process;
+1. Permitted Purpose – new or help existing process

-- Elimination of Uncertainty — Purpose is to eliminate uncertainty;
+2. Elimination of Uncertainty – purpose is to eliminate uncertainty

-- Process of Experimentation —Systematic process to evaluate one or more alternatives; and
+3. Process of Experimentation – systematic process to evaluate one or more alternatives

-- Technological in Nature – principles of physical, biological, engineering or computer science.
+4. Technological in Nature – principles of physical, biological, engineering, or computer science.